Frequently Asked Questions About Magnesium

 - Sleep trouble

 - Muscle cramps

-If you are on the keto diet to reduce the chance of Type 2 Diabetes, studies prove that magnesium supplementation can aid this process as well.
-In this study, 4,000 people were watched for twenty years.
+If you are on the keto diet to reduce the chance of Type 2 Diabetes, one study proves that magnesium supplementation can aid this process as well.
+In this study, 4,000 people were followed for twenty years.
 Those with the highest magnesium intake were 47% less likely to develop diabetes.